 Bachelor of Arts (International)

-The Bachelor of Arts is a four-year, full-time, honours degree (Level 8) but can be shortened to three years in the case of some international applicants.
+The Bachelor of Arts is a four-year, full-time, honours degree (Level 8).
 At MIC the programme is flexible and wide-ranging.
 Students study four different major subjects in First Year and focus on two of these in Second Year, which they will then continue to study to degree level as joint honours.
-You can study a combination of subjects from familiar Arts subjects such as English, French, German or History, to newer subjects such as Drama & Theatre Studies, Media & Communication Studies or Psychology.
-If you are pursuing the four-year programme, you will spend your third year off-campus on a work placement or studying abroad.
+You can study a combination of subjects from familiar Arts subjects such as English, French, German or History, to newer subjects such as Drama & Theatre Studies, Media & Communication Studies, Psychology or the newest addition to the programme, Business Studies.
+In Third Year, you will have opportunities to work, to travel, and to study abroad as part of the Off-Campus Programme.

 Why Study the Bachelor of Arts at MIC?